PragmaticFlow/NBomber.Docs/docs/cluster/overview.md

 - It provides auto partition assignment for the same scenario in the cluster.
 It's a valuable feature when you want to assign some data range per Agent.
 In this way, each Agent that runs the same scenario will automatically receive a partition number(keys range) that can be used to load/prepare some data.
 - It supports all(TXT, CSV, MD, HTML) report types.

-### What are the limitations of NBomber Cluster?
+## What are the limitations of NBomber Cluster?

 - Is there a limit on the number of nodes in the cluster?
 No.
 - Is there any limitation on the number of clusters that can run concurrently?
 No.

-### What are the API-level differences between NBomber Cluster and NBomber?

-The main differnce is that NBomber Cluster is using `NBomberClusterRunner` instead of  `NBomberRunner`.
-NBomberClusterRunner provides additional settings related to running scenarios in a cluster.
-Also, the `JSON Config` is a bit extended for NBomber Cluster to provide a few additional settings for scenario placement in the cluster.

 <!-- startup Order for agents and coordinator -->